aroyer-qc/GRBL_Digini_STM32Fx/README.md

 >   * GRBL is a great application for me to develop the graphic DIGINI platform.
 >   * Widget are easy to add in Digini.
+>   * The Skin file is in the ressource folder, file -> grbl.skn
+>   * Just put the skin onto an SD card.

   ## Feature: